claesbert/PlexAmpCliStatus/README.md

 # PlexAmpCliStatus
-A small python script to see what's playing on plexamp "screenshot"
+A small python or c# script to see what's playing on plexamp "screenshot"
 ![Alt text](ScreenshotPlexCLI01.png)